-This Limited English Proficiency (LEP) Procedure Manual has been prepared to address the Ames Area Metropolitan Planning Organization (AAMPO) responsibilities as a recipient of federal financial assistance for the planning processes and tasks as the local planning agency for the Ames area, as they relate to the needs of individuals with limited English language skills.
+This Limited English Proficiency (LEP) Procedure Manual has been prepared to address the Ames Area MPO responsibilities as a recipient of federal financial assistance for the planning processes and tasks as the local planning agency for the Ames area, as they relate to the needs of individuals with limited English language skills.
 This manual has been prepared in accordance with Title VI of the Civil Rights Act of 1964 which prohibits discrimination on the basis of race, color or national origin in programs and activities receiving Federal financial assistance.
 Executive Order 13166, titled Improving Access to Services for Persons with Limited English Proficiency, indicates that differing treatment based upon a person's inability to speak, read, write or understands English is a type of national origin discrimination.
-It directs each federal agency to publish guidance for its respective recipients clarifying their obligation to ensure that such discrimination does not take place.
-This order applies to all state and local agencies which receive federal funds, including the AAMPO which receives federal assistance through the U.S. Department of Transportation (U.S. DOT), lowa Department of Transportation and Federal Transit Administration.
-The AAMPO is committed to ensuring that no person is excluded from participation in or denied of its transportation planning services on the basis of race, color, or national origin.
-This manual was developed to guide AAMPO staff in its management of LEP related activities.
+The executive order directs each federal agency to publish guidance for its respective recipients clarifying their obligation to ensure that such discrimination does not take place.
+This order applies to all state and local agencies which receive federal funds, including the Ames Area MPO which receives federal assistance through the U.S. Department of Transportation.
+The Ames Area MPO is committed to ensuring that no person is excluded from participation in or denied of its transportation planning services on the basis of race, color, or national origin.
+This manual was developed to guide MPO staff in its management of LEP related activities.
 The full LEP is included as appendix A.